Last updated: May 4, 2026

 - IndependentChoices: Call 1-866-710-0456 if you already know you want the self-directed Medicaid path.

-- Long-Term Care Ombudsman and consumer help: Use the DHS report a concern page or the consumer long-term care information page.
+- Long-Term Care Ombudsman and consumer help: Use the DHS report a concern page or ask for consumer long-term care information.
 DHS lists 1-800-582-4887 for consumer long-term care information.

 - Legal help: Legal Aid of Arkansas can help eligible low-income Arkansans in much of the state.